asimbaidya/pharma-plus/README.md

 ---

 - [ ] 6.
-Browsing Search And Filtering medicines and Supplements
+Browsing Search and live feedback
 - [ ] 7.
 Ordering Medicines And Cart Management(for Over-the-counter Medicines)
-- [ ] 8.
-Prescription Upload And Medicine Availity Validation(Prescribed Medicine Ordering)
 - [ ] 9.
 Order Placing from carts and Prescribed Medicines
 - [ ] 10.
 User's Order History Management and Overview
-- [ ] 11.
-Individual Dosage Tracking And Insights(based on order and collected info)
 - [ ] 12.
 Scheduled Delivery Options and Subscription For Long Term Medicines
 - [ ] 13.
 Reminder Notifications For Subscription-Based Users
-- [ ] 14.
-Refund And Return Policy and Cancelation of orders, Subscriptions (based on condition)
 - [ ] 15.
 Purchase Based Rewards Points and Discount System based on User's Points
 - [ ] 16.
 Pseudo Payment Gateway Integration
 - [ ] 17.
 Location Based anonymous Disease Tracking and Insights in the Area(Pseudo)
 - [ ] 18.
 Delivery Movement Status and Tracking for Users
-- [ ] 19. ^ General Advisory Or Information For Over-the-counter Medicines
 - [ ] 20.
 Notification System And Email With Advertisement, Awareness
 - [ ] 21.
 Timely Reporting And Analytics Of Sells based on collected sales data to Admins
 - [ ] 22.
 Feedback And Rating for the whole website and services
 - [ ] 23.
 Admin Dashboard with Overall Analysis and Feedback

+- [ ] 19. ^ General Advisory Or Information For Over-the-counter Medicines
 - [ ] 24.
 Based on users Activity, Product Suggestion such as Protein Powder, Multivitamins, Supplements, et
+- [ ] 14.
+Refund And Return Policy and Cancelation of orders, Subscriptions (based on condition)
+- [ ] 11.
+Individual Dosage Tracking And Insights(based on order and collected info)
+- [ ] 8.
+Prescription Upload And Medicine Availity Validation(Prescribed Medicine Ordering)

 ## Setup(once)